raspberrypilearning/piglow/README.md

 	```
 	Press **CTRL** and **X**, followed by **Y** and **Enter** to save your changes.

 3. You may also need to ensure the driver modules are not blacklisted by editing the blacklist config file.
-Type:
+Type the following:

 	```
     sudo nano /etc/modprobe.d/raspi-blacklist.conf
 	```

-4. Comment out the following lines, by adding a # sign at the start of the line.
+4. Comment out the following lines by adding a # sign at the start of the line.
 So:

     ```
     blacklist spi-bcm2708